Supporting small business owners’ mental wellbeing in response to coronavirus (COVID-19)

 The guide comes with an easy to use template for small business owners to build their own tailored plan and an example plan to use as a guide point.

-Small business owners who are feeling worried or struggling to cope are encouraged to call Beyond Blue’s Coronavirus Mental Wellbeing Support Service (1800 512 348) at any time to speak with a trained counsellor.
+Small business owners who are feeling worried or struggling to cope are encouraged to contact Beyond Blue at any time to speak with a trained counsellor.